maxime-esa/asn1scc/README.md

 acn.c  asn1crt.c  asn1crt.h  real.c  sample.asn  sample.c  sample.h
 ```

-As can be seen above, the host does not have the ASN1SCC installation, but only
+As can be seen above, the host does not have the ASN1SCC installation;
-the asn1scc-runtime docker image.
+only the asn1scc-runtime docker image.

 Usage
 =====